Our commitment to Diversity, Inclusion & Anti-Racism

-- Overhauling our recruitment and induction processes to diversify our workforce to better reflect our region.
+- Further overhauling our recruitment and induction processes to diversify our workforce to better reflect our region.

-- Addressing Board membership, recruitment, and the inclusion of different voices at the highest levels of governance and decision-making.
+- Furthering our work on Board membership, recruitment, and the inclusion of different voices at the highest levels of governance and decision-making.

 - Publish an Equality, Diversity and Inclusion Statement that clearly sets out the practical ways in which Birmingham Hippodrome upholds its organisation-wide commitment to placing inclusion at the heart of all we do.